 Essentially, Adkins argues for a return to the glory days of the pre-neoliberal capitalist system, where America dominated the world order and certain Americans benefited from a booming economy.
 This was also the America that started imperialist wars in Korea and Vietnam and promoted coups around the world in order to put oppressive governments in power.
 It was the America where women were forced into a subordinate domestic role to do unpaid labor in a single owner household while and black Americans were left behind from many of these social programs while still having to wage a struggle for basic democratic rights.
 In the end, it seems like it’s not capitalism that’s the problem for Adkins, but rather extreme market fundamentalists running capitalism.
 It’s the same capitalism vs. crony capitalism argument we’re all tired of hearing.

 Ultimately, these types of positions are not completely alien to the historical Democratic Socialists of America which essentially began as a lobbying group for the Democratic Party.
 They held soft positions on imperialism in the past, siding with the USA against the USSR in the Cold War for example.
 Yet DSA over the last two years has become flooded with youth who have no interest in shoring up the needs of U.S. imperial hegemony and have a genuine interest in socialism.
 This influx of new members was able to influence national policy enough to push through an endorsement of the pro-Palestinian BDS campaign, in return causing many labor-Zionist oldtimers to quit in outrage.
-Yet the struggle to separate DSA from it’s pro-imperial legacy obviously has not gone far enough.
-There are of course real reasons that exist behind why this pro-imperial ideology can gain traction in a organization that is still dominantly social-democratic in its origin.
+Yet the struggle to separate DSA from its pro-imperial legacy obviously has not gone far enough.
+There are of course real reasons that exist behind why this pro-imperial ideology can gain traction in an organization that is still dominantly social-democratic in its origin.

 Social-democracy (not in reference to the 2nd International pre-1914) is essentially a project to unite the working class with the national state to improve their condition in the world division of labor.
 Faith is put not in the self-organization of the working class, but in electing technocrats who will manage the capitalist state in a more rational way, while still existing and operating in the framework of competing imperialist states.
 It reinforces national divisions in the working class by telling workers that in exchange for national loyalty, they will get a better deal in the current system.
 It is socialism for the nation, particularly imperialist nations, not the proletarian class.
-Because there is a general inequality of nations not just in development, but in financial sovereignty, U.S. world domination rests on the U.S. dollar as a the global standard of value.
+Because there is a general inequality of nations not just in development, but in financial sovereignty, U.S. world domination rests on the U.S. dollar as the global standard of value.
 Hence one’s control over their own financial policies is determined by their place in the world hierarchy of imperialism.
 Nations with less financial sovereignty due to dependence on loans from the U.S.- and Euro- dominated IMF and World Bank will therefore be limited in how much they can pass social-democratic policies without repercussions.
 This is reflected in the case of Venezuela, where the attempts to create a Latin-American social-democracy was crashed by falling oil prices in the global economy.
 Social-democracy in the developing world is also bad for U.S. capitalists because they want access to a global labor market where the price of labor is kept as low as possible (by repressive states the U.S. helps prop up).
 One cannot consistently side with imperialist nation states and also side with the international working class, no matter how “democratic” such states are.
+To quote Lenin:

 An ideology that is dedicated to raising the standards of one nation while ignoring the working class in other nations is essentially social-chauvinist.
 It negates a key, uncompromisable socialist principle of internationalism.
 Adkins’ article perfectly articulates how social-democracy is tied to imperialist politics.
 Social-democracy is not an answer for the entire world, but only a way for states in the upper tier of the global division of powers to benefit their own national working class while the rest of the world suffers under the thumb of imperialist imposed economic policies.
 If DSA wants to represent a truly emancipatory politics for the proletariat of the world, it must move away from the ideology of social-democracy that accommodates for nationalism and imperialism which would necessitate a complete break from the Democratic Party.
 I urge all members of DSA to push for their locals to condemn the politics of Adkin and take a firm anti-imperialist stance opposed to all U.S. military domination.
 A socialism only for Americans is no socialism I want to be a part of.
 I write this as a member of DSA who thinks that the growth of the organization and its movement away from the Socialist International and towards anti-zionism has been beneficial for the U.S. left.